magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   -r, --requires REQUIRES     Conj REQUIRES onto extra namespaces to pre-load into the pool of test pods for speed.
 ```

-As you see there is a `-n` command line option we could use to specify
+As you see, there is a `-n` command line option we could use to specify
 a namespace to be run.

 Let's try it